home > core concepts > light gets brighter

 Light Gets Brighter

-Jehovah's Witnesses claim to be the only group to teach truth, as revealed to their Governing Body by Jehovah.
+Jehovah's Witnesses claim to be the only group to teach truth, as revealed by Jehovah.
 If this is the case, why has Watchtower doctrine experienced ongoing changes?
 Watchtower justifies this as the "light gets brighter."
 This article examines the logic behind such a claim.

 A key premise of this site is that constant changes in doctrine and failed predictions are clear indication that Jehovah does not direct Watchtower.
 For the external observer this is the logical conclusion, yet for one of Jehovah's Witnesses it barely raises a grimace.
 How can this be?
 Because changes and failures are immediately dismissed by the thought stopping concept: